Xunnamius/projector-lens-lib-cjs/CONTRIBUTING.md

 2. Configure and install dependencies: `npm install`

-   - If `.env.example` exists, consider copying it to `.env` and configure sensible defaults
+   - If `.env.example` exists, consider copying it to `.env` and configuring sensible defaults

 3. Before making any changes, ensure all unit tests are passing: `npm run test`